Whether it’s steak and lobster or linguine and clams, shellfish is a popular choice at market seafood counters and restaurants.

 Send your food/cooking questions to email@example.com or P.O.
 Box 2674, Abbotsford, B.C., V2T 6R4.

-Chef Dez is a chef, writer, and host.
+Chef Dez is a food columnist, culinary instructor, and cooking show performer.
 Visit him at www.chefdez.com